simon387/notes/espanol.md

-Hasta luego! -> a più tardi!
+Hasta luego! -> see you later!